WasmEdge/docs/docs/contribute/plugin/intro.md

     B -- Registers --> C((Wasmedge Runtime))
 ```

-In this diagram, the _Host Application_ represents the application or environment where the Wasmedge runtime is embedded or used.
-The _Plug-in Shared Library_ refers to the library containing the plug-in code and functions that extend the functionality of the Wasmedge runtime.
-The _Wasmedge Runtime_ represents the runtime environment that executes WebAssembly modules, including the core runtime and any registered plug-ins.
+In this diagram, the *Host Application* represents the application or environment where the WasmEdge runtime is embedded or used.
+The *Plugin Shared Library* refers to the library that provides portable host modules and host functions for WASM extension.
+The *WasmEdge Runtime* represents the runtime environment that executes WebAssembly modules, including the core runtime and any registered plugins.

 ## Usages of WasmEdge Plug-in